Stand with Ukraine flag

 To handle client connection requests, a load balancer of your choice can be used.
 The load balancer distributes incoming client connections across all available TBMQ nodes, evenly distributing the workload and maximizing resource utilization.

-In the event that a client loses its connection with a specific broker node (e.g., due to node shutdown, removal, or failure), it can easily reconnect to any other healthy node within the cluster.
+In the event that a client loses its connection with a specific broker node (e.g., due to node shutdown, removal, or network failure), it can easily reconnect to any other healthy node within the cluster.
 This seamless reconnection capability ensures continuous operation and uninterrupted service for connected clients, as they can establish connections with any available node in the cluster.

 By leveraging horizontal scalability, load balancing, and automatic discovery of new nodes, TBMQ provides a highly scalable and resilient architecture for handling MQTT communication in large-scale deployments.